lkyungho/servomotor-control/README.md

 A LCD shows options to users so that users can interact with the system.
 There are three options; **`SETUP`**, **`RUN`**, and **`DOWNLOAD`**.
 Users can select an option using a keypad.

 ### (2) SETUP option
 This option allows users to setup the range of servo angles.
 Users can limit the range of clockwise (CW) direction and the range of counter clockwise (CCW) direction.
-(The maximum value of CW value is 2.4 ms and the minimun value of CCW is 0.6 ms)
+(The maximum value of CW value is 2.4 ms and the minimun value of CCW is 0.6 ms).

+Voltage signal from the potentio-resistor is converted to digital signal by ADC module.
+The digital signal creates PWM signal at Output Compare module.
+The servo moves to the corresponded position with the PWM signal and The system saves the digital value.

 ### (3) RUN option